 Official name pins are to be obtained from TLC Uniforms in Oxnard.
-In addition you will need an official CSU Channel Islands Picture ID attached to your nametag.
-Hospital name badges will be distributed prior to each clinical rotation per protocol of the individual hospital.
+In addition the student needs an official CSU Channel Islands Picture ID attached to your nametag.
+Selected hospital name badges will be distributed prior to each clinical rotation per protocol of the individual hospital.
+It is recommended that the student obtain two name pins in case one is lost or damaged.

-Nurse Pack:
+Nurse Kit:

-A nurse pack must be purchased from the bookstore prior to the beginning of the first nursing clinical course.
+A nurse kit must be purchased from the bookstore prior to the beginning of the first nursing clinical course.
 The nurse pack contains skills lab equipment and supplies.
 See Appendices for sample list of items included.
 It does not include a stethoscope.
 The stethoscope will need to be individually purchased.